Forensic and Biological Anthropology

 Learning Outcomes

-Upon completion of the Forensic and Biological Anthropology Concentration curriculum in the Master of Science in Anthropology program, students will be able to:
+Upon completion of the Forensic and Biological Anthropology Concentration curriculum in the master of science in Anthropology program, students can:

-• Develop, through advanced quantitative analysis, science-based research designs.
+- Develop, through advanced quantitative analysis and science-based research designs

 Admissions Requirements